OldUnreal/UnrealTournamentPatches/README.md

 Native mod developers may want to use our updated UT SDK, which will be hosted in this repository.

+## Donations

+We are all volunteers who work on Unreal and Unreal Tournament in our spare time.
+If you like our work, then please consider making a small donation [here](https://www.oldunreal.com/donate.html).
+Please make sure to mention Unreal Tournament in your donation note!

+## Other Contributions

+We are more than happy to accept other contributions too.
+Some of the things we could use help with are:

+* Installers: The Linux and Mac versions of the patch currently lack an installer script/program.
+We would gladly accept 3rd party installers contributed by community members.
+* Documentation: Likewise, the Linux and Mac patches have little to no documentation.
+We assume that the installation process is self-explanatory.
+If you disagree, then please help us write some documentation.
+* Missing localizations: the new patches include several new in-game menu options as well as new 3D renderers and audio drivers.
+The text displayed by these new components is currently available in English only (although Spanish translations will be added soon).
+If you want to contribute text localizations, then please post them in our issue tracker.
+* Hardware: If you have any decent hardware that you want to donate, then please send a direct message to Smirftsch or anth through the OldUnreal forum.
+We are especially looking for more macOS development systems (we currently only have one 2012 MacBook Pro for 5 developers).

+## Bug Reports

+You can use our [issue tracker](https://github.com/OldUnreal/UnrealTournamentPatches/issues) to file bug reports.
+Reasonable feature requests for Unreal Editor can also be posted there.
+Please do not ask for new features in the game itself as these are out of the scope of our project.

 ## Credits

 The primary developers for the OldUnreal patches were: Smirftsch, Dots, Han, Higor, and [AnthraX](https://github.com/stijn-volckaert).